Give me strength

-Being a strong woman is more than the physical, which is why this phrase resonates so much with me.
+Being a strong person is more than the physical, which is why this phrase resonates so much with me.
 It’s aspirational and inspirational.
 It says strength of will, of character.
 It speaks to grit and determination.
 Accomplishing what we set our minds to.
 Knowing we’ll slip up from time to time, and getting right back to it.
 Speaking up.
 Being bold.
 Taking risks.
 Protecting what’s important to us.
 Taking care of ourselves so we can take care of our loved ones.

-Strength training is a fundamental part of being a strong woman.
+Strength training is a fundamental part of being a strong person.
 And it’s a core part of my programs because it is key to changing your body and improving your overall health.
 Lean muscles transform your body’s shape and appearance.
 Stressing your body with strength-based exercise is good, because it tears you down to build you back up a little stronger, building more lean muscle mass and bone density.
 And it has so many other benefits.
 According to Mayo Clinic, people with lean muscle mass sleep better, have more energy throughout the day and during exercise, and strengthen their bones.

 I [heart] food